MischaU8/yumyum/tools/curve-array_DfoEA3keTUM.md

-number of duplicates twist and scale along the curve and the alignment method add this handy tool to your toolkit to quickly make copies along a curve oh look at the time foreign
+number of duplicates twist and scale along the curve and the alignment method add this handy tool to your toolkit to quickly make copies along a curve